Capitol riot suspect wore ‘I Was There’ shirt when arrested

 Like many of the more than 300 people facing federal charges in connection with the siege, Miller thoroughly documented and commented on his actions that day in a flurry of social media posts.

 After Miller posted a selfie showing himself inside the Capitol building, another Facebook user wrote, “bro you got in?!
-Nice!,” Miller replied, “just wanted to incriminate myself a little lol,” prosecutors said.
+Nice!”
+Miller replied, “just wanted to incriminate myself a little lol,” prosecutors said.

 Miller joined the mob that breached the Capitol building and later threatened to kill New York Rep. Alexandria Ocasio-Cortez and a Capitol police officer, authorities said.

 After the Democratic congresswoman tweeted the word “Impeach,” Miller tweeted back to her, “Assassinate AOC,” according to prosecutors.

 In a Jan.
 10 post on Instagram, Miller said the officer who shot and killed a woman in the crowd of rioters should get a televised execution, according to prosecutors.
+Miller believed the officer was a Black man and called him a “prize to be taken,” prosecutors said.

+“He will swing,” he allegedly wrote.
+“I had a rope in my bag on that day.”

 “By bringing tactical gear, ropes, and potentially, by his own admission, a gun to the Capitol on January 6, 2021, Miller showed that he was not just caught up in the frenzy of the crowd but instead came to D.C. with the intention of disrupting the democratic process of counting and certifying Electoral College votes,” prosecutors wrote.